 Recommended for 6-12th grade English language arts, humanities, U.S. history, and world history teachers who are committed to implementing a four-week Facing History unit.
 Teachers of elective courses covering issues of human rights are also welcome.

+This session will be held at Asilomar 67.
 The Asilomar English Conference is based on sustained group discussions following the teachers-teaching-teachers collaborative learning philosophy.
 The emphasis is on good conversation and the pursuit of intellectual interests.
 Participants select one group to remain with for the entire weekend.

 Please register with Curriculum Study Commision.
 No registration or fees are processed through Facing History.